ippontech/blog-usa/posts/a-primer-on-snowflake-stored-procedures.md

 Above all, remember that unlike programming in languages such as C or Java, variables set inside a stored procedure will not be garbage collected once the function is finished.
 Isolating your stored procedure from its environment requires more effort in SQL than in C or Java.

 #### Owner's Rights Stored Procedures
-Owner's Rights Stored Procedures adhere to the following rules in a session:
+Owner's Rights Stored Procedures:
 * Run with the privileges of the owner.
 * Inherit the current warehouse of the caller.
 * Use the database and schema that the stored procedure is created in.
-* Cannot access most caller-specific information ^[This information includes viewing, setting and unsetting session variables, calling functions such as CURRENT_USER() and querying INFORMATION_SCHEMA table functions that return results based on the current user.]
+* Cannot access most caller-specific information ^[This includes viewing, setting and unsetting session variables, calling functions such as CURRENT_USER() and querying INFORMATION_SCHEMA table functions that return results based on the current user.]
 * Can only read supported session parameters, and cannot set or unset any of the caller’s session parameters.
 * Non-owners are not able to view information about the procedure from the PROCEDURES view.